 You won’t deal with closed mountain passes or the twisting highways — Â just sit back and relax in the giant seats.
 The only disappointment: the train’s schedule makes it impossible to go on a day trip.
 Visiting really requires two full days, particularly if you stay at a place like Sleeping Lady Resort.

 13 Tips for Taking the Amtrak Train to Leavenworth

-- The Amtrak train departs from three stations en route to Leavenworth: Seattle King Street, Edmonds and Everett.
-Those living in North Seattle may want to board in Edmonds, Snohomish County residents may want to board in Everett, and South Seattle at King Street.
+2. The Amtrak train departs from three stations en route to Leavenworth: Seattle King Street, Edmonds and Everett.
+Those living in North Seattle may want to board in Edmonds, while Snohomish County residents may want to board in Everett.
+South Seattle families can board at at King Street.

-- Parking is limited at King Street, Edmonds and Everett stations.
+3. Parking is limited at King Street, Edmonds and Everett stations.
 Bring cash for any olden-days pay lots (though most take credit cards), and arrive at least a half-hour in advance to scope out your parking choices.
-Better yet, ask a friend to drop you off at the station.
+Better yet, ask a friend to drop you off at the station or take a Lyft.

-- No changing tables are available, so bring extra changing pads for baby.
-There are toilet receptacles for diapers in the bathroom, but you might want to double-bag any disaster-scented works.
++1 More Tip: No changing tables are available on the train, so bring extra changing pads for baby.
+There are toilet receptacles for diapers in the bathroom, but you might want to double-bag any disasterous works.